marmelab/react-admin/docs/CreateEdit.md

 By default, the Save and Delete actions are undoable, i.e. react-admin only sends the related request to the data provider after a short delay, during which the user can cancel the action.
 This is part of the "optimistic rendering" strategy of react-admin ; it makes the user interactions more reactive.

 You can disable this behavior by setting `undoable={false}`.
-Wit hthat setting, clicking on the Delete button displays a confirmation dialog.
+With that setting, clicking on the Delete button displays a confirmation dialog.
 Both the Save and the Delete actions become blocking, and delay the refresh of the screen until the data provider responds.

 ```jsx
 const PostEdit = props => (